-- Page 1--

 We used the log to our advantage and tied our ropes to it.

-Mike is going inside.
+Mike headed inside first.
 I hope there aren't any rattlesnakes in there.

 It was a tight fit for all of us.
 I'm looking up at Mark just entering the cave.